 If you've received the full vulnerable learner bursary payment or your household income is more than £20,818 you'll pay £400.

 Refunds for returned cards

-If you leave your education or training or don't need your card for other reasons we'll refund you part of the cost.
+If you leave your education or training or don't need your card for any other reason, we'll refund you part of the cost based on the terms when it has been used.
 You'll have to pay a £50 administration fee.

 You need to hand in your card to your school, college or employer, who will then send it on to us.

-We'll send your travel card to your school, college or employer within 28 working days of receiving your forms.
-If you applied by 15 July 2016 it should be ready for the first day of term in September.
+We'll send your travel card to your school, college or employer within 28 working days of receiving your application.
+If you applied by 14 July 2017 and you have agreed payment with your child's learning provider, your travel card will be ready for the first day of term in September.